 Barb is excited to continue pursuing her career in both classical and jazz performance while maintaining an active teaching schedule.

 Craig VonBerg is a jazz pianist, composer, arranger, gigging musician, audio engineer/sound designer and educator.
 He holds a Bachelors degree in composition/theory from Fresno State and a masters degree in composition/theory and jazz performance from the University of Nevada, Reno.
 He teaches full time at Fresno State where he has taught subjects including Jazz Piano, Jazz Ensemble, Jazz Improvisation & Theory, Jazz Arranging/Composition, Form and Analysis, Ear Training and History of Jazz & Rock.
-Craig also teaches Music Appreciation for West Hills Community College and Computer Music Production for Fresno City College, as well as maintaining a private piano studio.
+Craig also teaches Music Appreciation for West Hills Community College as well as maintaining a private piano studio.

 Craig has worked with a variety of jazz notables and entertainers including Bob Hope, Mel Torme, Joe Williams, Eartha Kitt, Terence Blanchard, Bob Mintzer, Peter Erskine, David Garibaldi, Brian Lynch and many others.